timescale/timescaledb-toolkit/docs/rolling_average_api_working.md

 GROUP BY bucket
 WINDOW thirty_minutes as (ORDER BY ts RANGE '30 minutes' PRECEDING);
 ```
 However, this once again runs into postgres limitations: we need to aggregate over the `value` column in order for this to query to be correctly executed; the `rolling_average()` executes strictly after the `GROUP BY`, and will only see things within its 5-minute group.
-To fix this issue we need a seperate aggregation step.
+To fix this issue we need a separate aggregation step.
 First we'll aggregate the data into 5-minute summaries, then we'll re-aggregate over 30-minute windows of summaries
 ```SQL , ignore
 SELECT
     time_bucket('5 minutes'::interval, time) as bucket,